chipsalliance/Cores-VeeR-EL2/docs/source/triple-modular-redundancy.md

 :::

 The TMR complex contains:
-* 3 VeeR EL2 cores without integrated PIC
+* 3 VeeR EL2 cores with memory translation and without integrated PIC
-* PIC common for all the cores in the complex
+* common PIC for all the cores in the complex
 * PIC TMR - interface voter that handles PIC and external interrupt buses
 * IC TMR - interface voter that handles Instruction Cache bus
 * Clock distribution module - gates and distributes clocks to the TMR complex logic and to the VeeR EL2 cores